aeroclub-finance/autopilot-contracts/README.md

 ## The Flow (applies to all pool versions):
 - User deposits permanent lock NFTs into one of the PermanentLocksPool contracts
 - The contract calculates the user's share based on their lock's voting power
-- User can withdraw their share any time, only after one epoch since deposit, and only outside of *Special Window*
+- User can withdraw their locks any time, only outside of *Special Window*
-- *Special Window* is a period when Aeroclub bots perform critical actions in the pool contract, saving snapshots, etc.
+- *Special Window* is a period when Autopilot bots perform critical actions in the pool contract, saving snapshots, etc.

 ## Voting Process (varies by version):
-- **V1**: At 2 hours before epoch end, the *Special Window* starts.
+- **V1**: At ~2 hours before epoch end, the *Special Window* starts.
 Users depositing during this time are counted for the next epoch.
 The bot votes with all locks in multiple transactions, batching locks until gas limit is reached
 - **V2**: Uses delegation to managed NFT - single transaction voting (requires Aerodrome whitelist)
 - **V3**: Uses merge/split flow - merges all locks into one for voting (requires Aerodrome whitelist for split)